10 Real Estate Business Ideas You Can Start Today

 • Keep response times fast and guest communication clear.

 Startup costs cover furniture, cleaning supplies, listing fees, platform tools, and local business registration.
-You may also need to do some renovations to make the space more attractive to guests, improve functionality, or meet local short-term rental standards.
+You may also need to do some renovation to make the space more attractive to guests, improve functionality, or meet local short-term rental standards.

 5. Start a Real Estate Marketing Agency

-You'll build marketing strategies for real estate agents, brokerages, and property developers.
+You'll build marketing campaigns for real estate agents, brokerages, and property developers.
 Services like paid ads, website design, and lead nurturing can bring in steady monthly revenue while referrals roll in as you grow your client base.
 It's a great fit for marketers looking to serve a specific, high-value industry.

 Startup costs generally include business setup, website development, branding, and paid ad testing to attract potential clients.